SE-Alpha-Project/PULSE/CONTRIBUTING.md

-# Contributing to BurnOut 4!!
+# Contributing to PULSE!
 <h3>Hello!👋</h3>
-<p>Firstly, thank you so much for showing interest in BurnOut 4 and contributing to our project.👍</p>
+<p>Firstly, thank you so much for showing interest in PULSE and contributing to our project.👍</p>
-The following are a set of guidelines for contributing to BurnOut.
+The following are a set of guidelines for contributing to PULSE.
 We are open to suggestions to enhance our project so feel free to propose changes to this document in a pull request.

 ### Table of contents